Joycey83/weather-js/README.md

 ## Features

--User can type in any city/countries in the world to search for a six day forecast -Shows weather based on your geo location
+- User can type in any city/countries in the world to search for a six day forecast
+- Shows weather based on your geo location
--Shows animated weather Icons for each day
+- Shows animated weather Icons for each day
--Background images changes depending on the weather temperature for example if they city/country the user selected is < 0 a snowing background image will be shown.
+- Background images changes depending on the weather temperature for example if they city/country the user selected is < 0 a snowing background image will be shown.
 If the temperature is > 19 a sunny background image will be shown etc.

 ![netlify button.](/images/deploy-button.png)